-Below, guidance is provided on how IPART proposes to apply certain expressions that appear in clause 20.
-For reporting purposes, IPART considers that:
+For the purposes of clause 20(1) of Schedule 4 to the Act, a person must meet two criteria in order to be an "employee of a network operator".

+- 1. Firstly, the person must be employed by one of the three types of entity referred to in paragraphs (a)-(c) of clause 20(1). - 2.
+Secondly, the work that the person carries out for that entity as opposed to the work that the person carries out for all of their employers combined (if the person has more than one employer) must be solely or primarily in connection with the business of the network operator.

-- ▼ a person is an "employee of a network operator" if both of the following criteria are met: - 1.
-The person's work is undertaken solely or primarily in connection with the business of the network, and - 2.
-The criteria in either clause 20(1)(a), (b) or (c) is satisfied. - ▼ associated entity is defined in clause 20(2) Interpretation employees of network operator in the Schedule.
-It states an entity is an associated entity of a network operator if: - the network operator has an ownership interest in the entity or the entity has an ownership interest in the network operator, or - another entity has an ownership interest in both the entity and the network operator.
+associated entity is defined in clause 20(2) Interpretation - employees of network operator in the Schedule.
+It states an entity is an associated entity of a network operator if:

+- the network operator has an ownership interest in the entity or the entity has an ownership interest in the network operator, or - another entity has an ownership interest in both the entity and the network operator.